IsaacTheGrey/platy_movement_tracker/README.md

 # Functionality
 Custom movement tracker that:
-- takes a video of a behaviour arena,
+- loads a video of a behaviour arena (path to be specified in the script)
-- identifies the wells automatically,
+- identifies the wells automatically and builds binary masks to filter out any signal coming from outside the wells
 - tracks the biggest object in each well
-- computes the speed of the object in real time
+- computes the speed of the object in real time using a minimum movement threshold and a rolling mean over a number of frames decided by the user
-- saves positions and speeds associated with time stamps in a .csv file for further processing in ActogramJ
+- saves positions and speeds per each well associated with time stamps in a .csv file for further processing in ActogramJ

 ## main version
 This version has a GUI and can be used to fine tune the tracking parameters (threshold, grid size...).